ayushmeher/ayushmeher/README.md

 # Welcome to My GitHub! 👋

-I'm Ayush Meher, a data-driven decision-maker with a solid foundation in computer science and a strong background in data analysis and business analytics.
-Armed with a Master of Global Management in Data Science from ThunderBIRD School of Global Management and an MBA in Marketing Analytics from SolBridge International School of Business, I blend analytical expertise with business acumen to drive impactful data insights.
+I'm Ayush Meher, a data-driven decision-maker with a solid foundation in computer myfiles_browserscience and a strong background in data analysis and business analytics.
+Armed with a Master of Global Management in Data Science from Thunderbird School of Global Management and an MBA in Marketing Analytics from Solbridge International School of Business, I blend analytical expertise with business acumen to drive impactful data insights.

 ## 🔍 Current Role
 I am currently freelancing as a Prompt Engineer at Scale AI in San Francisco, focusing on enhancing large language model outputs and training models like ChatGPT and Bard.